VMBlakelock/bouquetnblooms/README.md

 - Bouquet'N'Blooms site structure was created from the UX user stories - therefore developed with pages that were required to enable users to sign up and add data.
   Unfortunately during development not all user stories where met.
-- The home page, All Flowers, Flower Type, Occasion Flowers and Special Offer pages are designed identically each with the navbar, basket and account icons.
+- The Home page, All Flowers, Flower Type, Occasion Flowers, Special Offer and Shopping Bag pages are designed identically each with the navbar, basket and account icons.
   This is so the user is clear as to where they are on the site.
 The developer cannot advise on the structure of other pages that should be within the project as time constraints these where not implemented.
-- The Home page has bold text that introduces the site and easily shows its features, also a 'banner' that advises of an offer that currenty is ongoing.
+- The site's main nav header has bold text that introduces the site and easily shows its features, also a 'banner' that advises of an offer that currenty is ongoing.

-- The Register page has a basic registration form with a button and a link to login if already registered.
-- The Login page has a basic login form with a button and a link to register if not already a member.
-- Once logged in the Login page opens a Profile page, this shows a 'Welcome Back' text, a few enticing words and a links to the 'Add Recipe' 'Highlights' 'Recipes' Pages.
-- If logged in, a user can see all .............. subscriptions on offer, with functionality to 'edit' or 'delete'.............

-- Finally the Log Out page displays, a 'You have been logged out message' and the returns to the Log In page view.
+- The Shopping bag page shows users what is in thier bag - this feature is not fully functional at present.

 ### Skeleton

 - Four wireframes where created - the three main pages of the site and a subscription page.
-As it was initially planned that there would be a 'subscription' page as a main feature.
-This wasnt carried out.
+As it was initially planned that there would be a 'Home', Register and Login page as well as a 'subscription' page as a main feature.
+This supscription feature wasnt implemented and due to time contraints the developer dint get to add in the register or log in page.
+- It was found during development that by following the code institute example project there would be multiple pages of products.
+  These pages where not created in wireframe as they  where similar to the home page
 - These Desktop and Mobile wireframes demonstrate the basic design and structure of the site and the required elements each page needed.
 - All wireframes were created using [Balsamiq](https://balsamiq.com/wireframes/).